So what do you need to know?

 Tools I use

 Well this is a tricky one.
 Trying to think of and remember the various tools we use in every day life.
 Most of Stuart Bruce Associates runs on Microsoft Office 365, which as far as I know has Roll-Royce levels of security and GDPR compliance.
-For accounts we use FreeAgent, which used to be a fantastic independent Scottish software company, but is now still fantastic, just owned by a big bank.
+For finance and accounts we use FreeAgent, which used to be a fantastic independent Scottish software company, but is now still fantastic, just owned by a big bank.

 These are the tools we use (and therefore where your data might reside):